Antidepressant: History

+The idea of an antidepressant, if melancholy is thought synonymous with depression, existed at least as early as the 1599 pamphlet A pil to purge melancholie or, A preparative to a pvrgation: or, Topping, copping, and capping: take either or whether: or, Mash them, and squash them, and dash them, and diddle come derrie come daw them, all together...
+Thomas d'Urfey's Wit and Mirth: Or Pills to Purge Melancholy, the title of a large collection of songs, was published between 1698 and 1720.

 Before the 1950s, opioids and amphetamines were commonly used as antidepressants.
-Their use was later restricted due to their addictive nature and side effects.
+Amphetamine has been described as the first antidepressant.
+Use of opioids and amphetamines for depression was later restricted due to their addictive nature and side effects.
 Extracts from the herb St John's wort have been used as a "nerve tonic" to alleviate depression.

 St John's wort fell out of favor in most countries through the 19th and 20th centuries, except in Germany, where Hypericum extracts were eventually licensed, packaged, and prescribed.
 Small-scale efficacy trials were carried out in the 1970s and 1980s, and attention grew in the 1990s following a meta-analysis.
-It remains an over-the-counter drug (OTC) supplement in most countries.
+It remains an over-the-counter (OTC) supplement in most countries.
 Lead contamination associated with its usage has been seen as concerning, as lead levels in women in the United States taking St. John's wort are elevated by about 20% on average.
 Research continues to investigate its active component hyperforin, and to further understand its mode of action.